 When to Tip Less

-Of course, a bad haircut should also result in a lower tip.
-That said, if your barber or stylist is guilty of any of these offenses, find a new person to cut your hair.
+Also, if their area is not well-maintained or if they rush through your haircut, this is grounds for tipping less.
+That said, if your barber or stylist is guilty of any of these offenses, it may be time to find a new stylist or barber to cut your hair.

 Tipping the Owner